 I think you might want to thoroughly clean all areas that have been sprayed or peed upon.
 Cats like going to the bathroom in spots they have become accustomed to.
 Cats can identify these spots through their sensitive smelling noses as they leave faint chemical trails wherever they go to the bathroom.
 So you may want to keep all 6 kitties in a room while you clean your furniture and carpet with antibacterial and enzyme destroying detergents.

 As for the un-neutered outside cat, he sprays to mark territory and not having been fixed, correcting him may prove more difficult.
 Consider having him neutered.
 Your local SPCA may have a spay/neuter & release program that will cover the cost.
 You are a kind person for caring for these creatures. do not drive your self crazy, what you have described is easy to address, it just requires one dedicated afternoon.
 Keep me posted.
 Simba

 Kitten Refuses to Use Litter Box

 We took on a kitten over a month ago.
-Dexter is 17 weeks old now,for 3 weeks he used the litter box religiously, from the very first day.
+Dexter is 17-weeks-old now,for 3 weeks he used the litter box religiously, from the very first day.
 Then he started pooping around the house once a day.
 We went to the Vet and discovered he had a bad case of Roundworms.
-They gave Dexter medicine and we keep taking him back, but he keeps pooping around the house and using the litter box. it is been a few days now, this cannot keep going on, we've got toddlers that could get the roundworm.
+They gave Dexter medicine and we keep taking him back, but he keeps pooping around the house and using the litter box. it is been a few days now, this cannot keep going on, We have got toddlers that could get roundworm.
 How much longer willthis go on for and what can we do?
 Geroldo

 You are right in being concerned.
 The best thing to do right now is to re-train him to use his box exclusively.
 The behavior is not about the roundworms it is about his not making his litter box his only place to go potty.
 What has happened is that he now associates different spots in the house with his bathroom duties, he is doing this through smells and markings left in the areas.
 Here are some tips: